 When will a Minnesota court order specific performance?

 For sales of goods, the UCC at § 336.2-716 authorizes specific performance “where the goods are unique or in other proper circumstances.”
 That covers custom-engineered equipment, irreplaceable production inputs, art and collectibles, and goods identified to a contract that the buyer cannot cover for elsewhere.
-For services contracts, specific performance is harder to obtain because courts hesitate to compel personal services, both for practical supervision reasons and on policy grounds related to involuntary servitude.
-Negative injunctions (orders barring the defendant from rendering competing services elsewhere during the contract term) are sometimes available where outright performance is not.
-In Minnesota, any negative injunction that functions like a noncompete must also be tested against Minn.
-Stat. § 181.988, which voids most post-employment covenants not to compete entered into on or after July 1, 2023, with limited exceptions (sale-of-business and dissolution-of-partnership).
-A negative injunction enforcing a contractual restraint that would be void under § 181.988 cannot be issued.
-The decree can include payment terms and other conditions the court considers just.
-For procedural mechanics, see the court injunction process from application to decision.
+For services contracts, specific performance is harder to obtain because courts will not compel personal service, both for practical supervision reasons and on policy grounds related to involuntary servitude.
+A negative injunction (an order barring the defendant from rendering competing services elsewhere during the contract term) is sometimes available where outright performance is not, but that relief is refused where its probable result would be to compel an undesirable continuance of personal relations or to leave the person without other reasonable means of making a living.
+See Restatement (Second) of Contracts § 367(2) (1981).

 Are liquidated damages clauses enforceable in Minnesota?

 For sales of goods, the UCC at § 336.2-718 codifies essentially the same test, requiring the liquidated amount to be reasonable in light of the anticipated or actual harm, the difficulties of proof of loss, and the inconvenience of obtaining an adequate alternative remedy.
 The drafting implication is concrete.
 A liquidated damages clause should be tied to a category of loss that is genuinely hard to measure (lost goodwill, lost market position, delay damages on a long-tail project) and the number should be supportable as a good-faith estimate at the time of signing, not a percentage pulled from the air.
-In Gorco, the court struck down a 15-percent-of-contract-price clause because the damages it covered (commissions, advertising, and committed labor) were each readily provable by ordinary means and the 15 percent bore no shown relationship to the actual loss.
+In Gorco, the court struck down a 15-percent-of-contract-price clause as a penalty because the damages it covered (commissions, advertising, and committed labor and equipment) were each readily provable by ordinary means and the 15 percent bore no shown relationship to the actual loss.
 That same drafting error still defeats clauses today.
 For related drafting pitfalls, see penalty clauses for missed KPIs in services agreements.

 What duties does the non-breaching party have to mitigate damages?